 Within the formulary, prescription drugs are divided into tiers.
-Depending on your plan, prescription drugs fall into one of four drug tiers which determines the price you pay.
-Some plans may have 3 or 4 tiers, so be sure to check your benefits information to see which tiers are included.
+Depending on your plan, prescription drugs fall into one of five drug tiers which determines the price you pay.
+Some plans may have 3, 4 or 5 tiers, so be sure to check your benefits information to see which tiers are included.

-Members can view specific cost-share (copay or coinsurance) information by logging in to My Account or reviewing their annual summary of benefits.
+Members can view specific cost-share (copay or coinsurance) information by logging in to My Account to access the Drug Pricing Tool or by reviewing their annual summary of benefits.

-The chart below describes a 4-tier drug plan:
+The chart below describes a 5-tier drug plan: